86 1/8 x 26 x 18 inches

 Ancient Egyptians believed in life after death.
 This coffin was made for Pedi-Osiris, a priest of the god Osiris, Lord of the Underworld.
 Standing more than seven feet tall, the coffin once held the priest's mummified body, which had been elaborately prepared for the afterlife, wrapped in multiple layers of linen cloth.

-Pedi-Osiris appears with a gold face, exotic black-lined eyes, and a fake beard--a symbol of high rank.
+Pedi-Osiris appears with a gold face, exotic black-lined eyes, and a fake beard—a symbol of high rank.
 He wears a wig painted the rich blue of lapis lazuli; numerous painted necklaces; and red clothing covered with a net of painted beads.
-The coffin also features likenesses of many gods and goddesses from ancient Egypt.
-They were included to protect the deceased and help him to overcome obstacles in the dangerous journey to the next world.
+The coffin also features likenesses of ancient Egyptian gods and goddesses, who were included to protect the deceased and to help him overcome obstacles in the dangerous journey to the next world.